Review of DivorceCare® Divorce Recovery Groups:

 .

 Con #6: This curriculum promotes reconciliation to a fault, never suggesting that divorce might be the most godly and best solution in a horrible situation.
-The organization makes a big deal on their home page about how they save a lot of marriages.
-They try to get the innocent spouse to bend over backwards to figure out ways they contributed to the bad marriage.
+The organization makes a big deal on its home page about how it saves a lot of marriages.
+They try to get the innocent spouse to bend over backward to figure out ways they contributed to the bad marriage.
 This is destructive.
 It’s called “mutualizing.”
 And while we all have our faults, most of us were not the adulterers, the abusers, the child molesters, or the addicts.

 .